BottleRocketStudios/iOS-Hyperspace/README.md

 ### 1. Create Requests

 You have multiple options when creating requests.
-These include creating static functions to reduce the boilerplace when creating a `Request` object or simply creating them locally.
+These include creating static functions to reduce the boilerplate when creating a `Request` object or simply creating them locally.
 In addition, you can still create your own custom struct that wraps and vends a `Request` object if your network requests are complex.

 #### Option 1 - Extending `Request`

 The example below illustrates how to create an extension on `Request` which can drastically reduce the boilerplate when creating a request to create a new post in something like a social network feed.
-It takes advantage of the many defaults into `Request` (all are which are customizable) to keep the definition brief:
+It takes advantage of the many defaults into `Request` (all of which are customizable) to keep the definition brief:
 ```swift
 extension Request where Response == Post, Error == AnyError {
     static func createPost(_ post: NewPost) -> Request<Post, AnyError> {